How to speed up a slow Mac: 17 proven methods

 Some apps take up more processing power than others.
 We expect more and more from our apps, but when Mac computers get older, they have to work much harder.
 So, you end up with a Mac taking on more tasks with less memory and processing power.

-To close the app in Activity Monitor, choose the app and then click the stop button.
+Pay attention to apps that use a lot of processing power and consider closing or uninstalling the ones you don't need.
+To close an app in Activity Monitor, choose the app and then click the stop button.

 To automate your Mac's CPU problem completely, use App Tamer, a smart CPU manager that can slow down power-hungry apps based on the restrictions you specify.
 For example, you can slow down your browser if it uses more than 10% of your CPU.